jentery/mdia360v1/index.md

 You do *not* need to purchase a textbook for this course, but you will need access to a computer, the internet (including [Brightspace](https://bright.uvic.ca/)), a camera, and a microphone.

-*Games*: Time permitting, we'll study the following games this term.
+*Games*: Time permitting, we'll study the following games (if only briefly) this term.
 I will encourage (but not require) you to purchase at least two of them: one or more for your genre report and one or more for your final essay (see "Assignments" below for details).

 * [*Satisfactory*](https://coffeestain.com/games/satisfactory) by Coffee Stain Studios, who are based in Sweden.
 * [*Sweave*](https://www.letiarts.com/sweave/) by Leti Games, who are based in Ghana.